Holodomor Monuments in Canada

 Edmonton, Alberta

-The first public monument to the Holodomor, created by Ukrainian Canadian artist Ludmilla Temertey, was unveiled in 1983, on the 50thanniversary of the Holodomor.
+The first public monument to the Holodomor in Canada, created by Ukrainian Canadian artist Ludmilla Temertey, was unveiled in 1983, on the 50thanniversary of the Holodomor.
 It is located in front of Edmonton, Alberta’s City Hall.

 The opening of the Edmonton monument was attended by 8,000 people.
 Premier Lougheed, flanked by University of Alberta Chancellor Dr. Peter Savaryn, declared at it; “We, in Alberta, will never allow this tragic event, committed by a totalitarian regime, to ever be forgotten.”